pepone/redhat-rpm-config/buildflags.md

   asynchronous cancellation and proper unwinding from signal handlers.
-It also makes performance and debugging tools more useful because unwind information is available without having to install (and load) debugging ienformation.
+It also makes performance and debugging tools more useful because unwind information is available without having to install (and load) debugging information.
 (Not enabled on armhfp due to architectural differences in stack management.)
 * `-Wp,-D_GLIBCXX_ASSERTIONS`: Enable lightweight assertions in the C++ standard library, such as bounds checking for the subscription